 North Dakota receives the minimum allocation (\$60,000) for ELCivics.
-In the past year, Lutheran Social Services, a statewide social services ministry that provides lifespan care to individuals, families and communities supported over 580 New American adults (and approximately 710 children) transition to North Dakota.
+In the past year, Lutheran Social Services, a statewide social services ministry that provides lifespan care to individuals, families and communities supported over 480 New American adults (and approximately 710 children) transition to North Dakota.
 Three (3) local programs are funded which have the largest concentration of New American (ESL) students; additionally, all ALCs, but three report serving New Americans.
 Both funded and non-funded programs have effectively implemented the following activities:

 - a.
 Provided citizenship classes. - b.
-Civics instruction for all ESL students. - c.
+Civics instruction for all ESL students.

+- c.
 Provided training to the staff on Common Ground curriculum. - d.
 Developed civics curriculum for entry-level language classes. - e.
 Field trips to historic, community and cultural sites.

 ND ALCs have long since recognized that educational services in isolation will not further any individuals opportunities alone; comprehensive services in the areas of housing, healthcare, transportation, daycare, employment, religion, and social connectiveness are critical to full community inclusion and quality of life.
 An example can be illustrated by this scenario as one of many collaboratives across the state: For a second year, the Fargo ALC worked with the Fargo Lions Club and several local ophthalmologists to initiate a free vision clinic.
-Approximately 70 ESL and GED students were screened this past year; 32 students received reading glasses, 15 were referred for more services and, approximately 7 were prescribed treatment/medication for conditions not currently under diagnosis or treatment.
+Approximately 90 ESL and GED students were screened this past year; 34 students received reading glasses, 15 were referred for more services and, approximately 7 were prescribed treatment/medication for conditions not currently under diagnosis or treatment.

-Historically, New Americans residing in ND opted to live and work in the four largest communities; however, their comfort and desire for employment have resulted in relocation into all areas of the state.
-As a result, all ALC's have provided ESL services.
-To facilitate that need, the State Office sponsored training sessions on the BEST Plus by our State Trainer and the TABE CLAS-E by CBT McGraw Hill.
-As part of the PD strategic plan, an ESL Summer Summit was held in June 2012; this 2.5 day Summit focused on related topics specific to New Americans in North Dakota.
-Thirty-five participants attended and participated in the Summit.
-The second ESL Summit will be a pre-conference session at the 2013 NDALL Fall Conference.
+Historically, New Americans residing in ND opted to live and work in the four largest communities; however, their comfort and desire for employment have resulted in relocation into all areas of the state and as a result, all ALC's have provided ESL services.
+Our assessment toolkit now includes both the TABE CLAS-E and BEST Plus for ESL assessments.
+The NDALL State Fall Conference included a conference strand for ESL specific sessions and was well attended.

-During the reporting year, ND served 452 students (with 12 hours or more) under the ESL categories.
+During the reporting year, ND served 508 ESL students with 12 hours or more for 2012-2013.